Under 2 hours

 Learn how to install a window air conditioner to cool your room.
-It's a good option if the space isn’t connected to central air conditioning or use it to supplement your centralized system.
-There are many varieties of portable air conditioners and smart air conditioners to choose from, and some can be rather large.
-Measure your widow opening before shopping and select a model that will fit.
+It's a good option if the space isn’t connected to central air conditioning.
+Or use it to supplement your centralized system.
+There are many varieties of portable air conditioners and smart air conditioners.
+Some can be rather large.
+Measure your window opening before shopping to select a model that will fit.
 Use this guide to learn how to install a window AC unit properly.

 Before learning how to install a window air conditioner, be sure that your window is sound and sturdy.
 It needs to be strong enough to support the weight of the air conditioning unit.
-If there’s any rot or damage around the window frame, make the necessary repairs first.
+See if there’s any rot or damage around the window frame.
+Make any necessary repairs first.

-Something else to consider when deciding how to install a window AC unit is whether to use a support bracket.
-This type of bracket is sold separately and is recommended because it transfers some weight of the air conditioner from the window sash and sill.
-It provides additional safety and minimizes the chance of damage to the window, window parts or the outside wall.
+Learning how to install a window AC unit includes deciding whether to use a support bracket.
+A support bracket transfers some of the weight of the air conditioner off the window sash and sill.
+A support bracket will minimize the chance of damage to the window, window parts or the outside wall.

-- Slide the accordion panels onto both sides of the air conditioner, if not pre-assembled in a guide track.
+- Slide the accordion panels onto both sides of the air conditioner.

 - Air conditioners are very heavy.
-Installing a window AC unit is usually a two-person job, so carefully lift the air conditioner with a helper and place it through the open window.
+Installing a window AC unit is a two person job.
+Carefully lift the air conditioner with a helper.
+Place it gently inside the open window.

 - Rest the unit on the bottom of the window frame and mounting support bracket.

-Always follow the manufacturer’s instructions for how to install a window AC unit, because some types might have steps specific to that model.
-Keep your helper nearby to assist with balancing the heavy unit in the open window until it is secure.
+Most instructions for how to install a window AC unit are about the same.
+However, some types might have steps specific to that model.
+You will need help to balance the heavy unit in the open window.

-- Once the air conditioner is resting on the window frame, pull the upper window sash down to the top of the box and behind the upper flange to provide additional stability.
+- Set the air conditioner on the window frame.
+Pull the upper window sash down to the top of the box and behind the upper flange.
+This will provide additional stability.

-- Following the enclosed directions for how to install a window air conditioner, use screws to attach the cabinet and/or flange guide to the window sash and window stool at the top and the bottom of the unit.
+- Use screws to attach the cabinet and/or flange guide to the window sash and window stool of the unit.

-Once the window air conditioner is secure, take some final steps to help keep the warm air outside and the cool air inside.
+Once the window air conditioner is secure, keep the warm air outside and the cool air inside.